bruderstein/PythonScript/docs/source/scintilla.rst

    What this means is that the handler function is called, and must complete, before control is returned to the user.
 If you perform a slow operation in your handler function, this will have an effect on the speed of Notepad++ for the user (i.e. Notepad++ may appear to have "locked up", whilst your event processes).

-   Synchronous callbacks are mostly used for calling :method:`Editor.autoCCancel` in response to :class:`SCINTILLANOTIFICATION.AUTOCSELECTION`, but could be used for anything where the timing of the handler function is critical.
+   Synchronous callbacks are mostly used for calling :meth:`Editor.autoCCancel` in response to :class:`SCINTILLANOTIFICATION.AUTOCSELECTION`, but could be used for anything where the timing of the handler function is critical.

 .. method:: Editor.replace(search, replace[, flags[, startPosition[, endPosition[, maxCount]]]])

-   See :method:`Editor.rereplace`, as this method is identical, with the exception that the search string is treated literally, and not as a regular expression.
+   See :meth:`Editor.rereplace`, as this method is identical, with the exception that the search string is treated literally, and not as a regular expression.

    If you use a function as the replace argument, the function will still receive a ``re.MatchObject`` like object as the parameter,